-Stop Losing $4,800 Monthly to Bad Documentation: How Contractors Should Hire Technical Writers
+How Contractors Should Hire Technical Writers Who Understand Field Work

-Hire the writer who admits they don't know your industry over the one who claims expertise in 'all technical fields.'
-The honest writer will ask the right questions, interview your people properly, and produce documentation your team actually uses.
-The 'expert' will deliver polished content that sounds professional but misses critical field realities—like writing procedures that can't be followed while wearing safety equipment.
+Hire the writer who admits they don't know your industry over the one who claims expertise across 'all technical fields.'
+The honest writer asks better questions, interviews your people more carefully, and produces documentation your team actually uses.
+The self-described expert tends to deliver polished content that sounds professional but misses the field realities (writing procedures that can't be followed while wearing safety equipment, for example) that determine whether documentation is used or quietly abandoned.

-- You're turning down 20% of potential jobs because you can't document processes well enough to scale beyond your core team.
-You've missed $180,000 in revenue because procedures exist only in the heads of 3 key people.
+- You're turning down a meaningful share of potential jobs because you can't document processes well enough to scale beyond your core team.
+The pattern usually shows up as procedures existing only in the heads of two or three key people, which caps growth at whatever those people can personally supervise.

 Field Reality Testing Process

 Most writers validate content through desk reviews with managers.
 Your technicians work in crawl spaces wearing PPE on mobile devices.
-Procedures that look perfect in conference rooms fail when someone's wearing work gloves and standing on a ladder.
+Procedures that look perfect in conference rooms routinely fail when someone's wearing work gloves and standing on a ladder, and the failure mode is silent: techs improvise instead of escalating.

-In practice: Writer describes testing procedures with 2–3 actual technicians in work conditions, observing execution, and collecting feedback on unclear steps.
-They show examples of revisions made after field testing revealed impractical steps.
+In practice: They walk through a testing process with two or three actual technicians in real work conditions, observe execution, and collect feedback on unclear steps.
+They show specific examples of revisions made after field testing exposed an impractical step rather than describing field testing in the abstract.

 Mobile-First Usability Design

-Writers often optimize for desktop reading, then make mobile versions as afterthoughts.
-Your technicians need to follow 12-step electrical procedures on phone screens while standing on ladders with limited hand mobility.
+Writers often optimize for desktop reading and treat mobile versions as an export afterthought.
+Your technicians need to follow multi-step electrical procedures on phone screens while standing on ladders with limited hand mobility, which is a fundamentally different design problem.

-In practice: Shows examples of single-step screens with large touch targets, minimal scrolling, and voice command compatibility.
-Content designed for thumb navigation with work gloves on rugged tablets.
+In practice: They show examples of single-step screens with large touch targets, minimal scrolling, and voice-command compatibility.
+The content is designed for thumb navigation with work gloves on rugged tablets, not retrofitted from desktop layouts.

-The trade-off: Limits information density per screen but ensures procedures are actually followed instead of ignored for being unusable in field conditions.
+The trade-off: Mobile-first design limits information density per screen.
+The payoff is procedures that actually get followed instead of being ignored for being unusable in field conditions.

 Regulatory Compliance Integration

-Generic technical writers miss OSHA documentation requirements and liability implications.
-Poorly written safety procedures create legal exposure if incidents occur during procedure execution.
+Generic technical writers miss OSHA documentation requirements and the liability implications baked into safety procedure language.
+Poorly written safety procedures create real legal exposure when an incident happens during procedure execution and counsel reviews the documentation.

-In practice: References specific OSHA 1926 construction standards, shows examples of compliant procedure language, mentions liability review process.
-Understands difference between guidance and mandatory safety steps.
+In practice: They reference specific OSHA 1926 construction standards by section, show examples of compliant procedure language, and describe a liability review process.
+They understand the difference between guidance language and mandatory safety steps, and how that difference reads in court.

 Multi-Skill Level Content Architecture

-In practice: Demonstrates layered information design with basic steps plus expert tips, expandable detail sections, and progressive disclosure.
-Same procedure works for apprentices and masters without creating multiple versions.
+In practice: They demonstrate layered information design with basic steps plus expert tips, expandable detail sections, and progressive disclosure.
+The same procedure works for apprentices and masters without forcing you to maintain multiple parallel versions.

 Emergency Procedure Specialization

 Standard documentation approaches fail in crisis situations.
-Gas leaks, electrical faults, and equipment failures require procedures that panicked apprentices can follow correctly under extreme stress.
+Gas leaks, electrical faults, and equipment failures require procedures that a stressed apprentice can follow correctly with seconds to act, which is a completely different cognitive load than walking through a routine install.

 Integration with Field Management Systems

-Writers often deliver standalone documents that live in unused knowledge bases.
-Your technicians need procedures automatically connected to ServiceTitan, FieldEdge, or dispatch systems based on job type.
+Writers often deliver standalone documents that end up living in unused knowledge bases.
+Your technicians need procedures connected to ServiceTitan, FieldEdge, or a comparable dispatch platform so the right document appears automatically based on job type.

 Update Workflow for Non-Writers

-Most writers create beautiful documents that become outdated within months because busy supervisors can't easily maintain accuracy.
-Manufacturer part changes and code updates break procedures quickly.
+Most writers create polished documents that become outdated within a couple of quarters because busy supervisors can't easily maintain accuracy.
+Manufacturer part changes, supplier substitutions, and code revisions break procedures faster than any external writer can keep up with.

 Field Experience Validation

-Walk me through how you test whether a technician can actually follow your procedure while wearing PPE and working in a cramped basement with poor lighting.
+Walk me through how you'd test whether a technician can actually follow your procedure while wearing PPE and working in a cramped basement with poor lighting.

-Why it matters: Procedures that work in offices often fail in real work environments.
-If they don't field-test with actual conditions, you'll get documentation that looks professional but causes safety incidents and productivity losses.
+Why it matters: Procedures that work at a conference table routinely fail in real work environments.
+Writers who don't field-test under actual conditions tend to produce documentation that looks professional and causes safety incidents and productivity losses simultaneously.

-Strong answer: Describes observing technicians execute procedures in actual job conditions, collecting feedback on unclear steps, and revising based on field reality vs. generic 'stakeholder review' process.
+Strong answer: Describes observing technicians execute procedures in actual job conditions, collecting feedback on unclear steps, and revising based on field reality, rather than describing a generic 'stakeholder review' process.

-Show me how you format a 12-step electrical procedure so it's usable on a phone screen while standing on a ladder.
+Show me how you'd format a 12-step electrical procedure so it's usable on a phone screen while someone is standing on a ladder.

-Why it matters: Most technical writers optimize for desktop reading.
-Your people need to follow complex procedures on mobile devices with limited hand mobility and attention.
+Why it matters: Most technical writers optimize for desktop reading and export to mobile as an afterthought.
+Your people need to follow complex procedures on mobile devices with limited hand mobility and split attention.

-Strong answer: Shows examples of single-step screens, large touch targets, minimal scrolling, voice navigation vs. mentioning 'responsive design' without specific mobile formatting.
+Strong answer: Shows examples of single-step screens, large touch targets, minimal scrolling, and voice navigation, rather than mentioning 'responsive design' as if it were a complete answer.

 How do you handle the same HVAC procedure for a first-year apprentice versus a 20-year veteran without creating separate documents?

-Why it matters: Separate versions create maintenance nightmares and version control problems.
-Veterans ignore procedures written for beginners, creating safety gaps.
+Why it matters: Separate versions create maintenance and version-control problems.
+Veterans tend to ignore procedures written for beginners, which creates the kind of silent safety gap that only surfaces when something has already gone wrong.

-Strong answer: Demonstrates layered information with expandable detail sections and progressive disclosure vs. suggesting multiple versions or one-size-fits-all approaches.
+Strong answer: Demonstrates layered information with expandable detail sections and progressive disclosure, rather than suggesting multiple versions or one-size-fits-all approaches.

 What's your process for writing shutdown procedures that a panicked apprentice can follow correctly during a gas leak emergency?

-Strong answer: Shows examples using action words, numbered steps, mentions stress-testing with simulated emergencies vs. treating emergency procedures like normal documentation.
+Strong answer: Shows examples leading with action verbs and numbered steps, mentions stress-testing with simulated emergencies, rather than treating emergency procedures the same as routine documentation.

 Industry Knowledge Assessment

-How do you ensure procedures meet OSHA 1926 documentation requirements and won't create liability issues if someone gets hurt following your instructions?
+How do you ensure procedures meet OSHA 1926 documentation requirements and won't create liability exposure if someone gets hurt following your instructions?

-Why it matters: Generic writers miss regulatory requirements that are second nature in construction trades.
-Poorly documented safety procedures create massive legal exposure.
+Why it matters: Generic writers miss regulatory requirements that are second nature to anyone in the construction trades.
+Poorly documented safety procedures create disproportionate legal exposure relative to the cost of getting them right.

-Strong answer: References specific OSHA standards, shows examples of compliant procedure language, mentions liability review process vs. saying 'we work with your legal team.'
+Strong answer: References specific OSHA standards by section, shows examples of compliant procedure language, and describes a liability review process, rather than saying 'we'll work with your legal team' and leaving it there.

 Walk me through how you'd document a complex plumbing installation that requires coordinating with electrical and HVAC work.

-Why it matters: Tests whether they understand multi-trade coordination complexity.
-Writers without construction experience miss critical sequencing and safety handoffs between trades.
+Why it matters: Tests whether the writer understands multi-trade coordination.
+Writers without construction experience tend to miss critical sequencing and the safety handoffs that happen between trades.

-Strong answer: Mentions permit sequences, inspection points, trade-specific safety requirements, material coordination vs. treating it like a linear process.
+Strong answer: Talks about permit sequences, inspection points, trade-specific safety requirements, and material coordination, rather than treating multi-trade work like a single linear process.

 How do you handle procedures that vary based on local code requirements across different jurisdictions?

-Why it matters: Contractors work across multiple jurisdictions with different requirements.
-Writers unfamiliar with trades don't understand how local codes affect procedure documentation.
+Why it matters: Contractors work across multiple jurisdictions with different code requirements.
+Writers unfamiliar with the trades don't understand how local code variation affects procedure documentation, and they often default to a single procedure that's quietly non-compliant in half the jurisdictions you operate in.

-Strong answer: Shows template system for jurisdiction-specific variations, mentions code update processes vs. suggesting one universal procedure for all locations.
+Strong answer: Shows a template system for jurisdiction-specific variation and describes a code-update workflow, rather than suggesting one universal procedure for all locations.

 What's your approach when manufacturer specifications conflict with field best practices that experienced technicians swear by?

 Why it matters: Tests understanding of the tension between official specs and field reality.
-Writers need to balance liability protection with practical effectiveness.
+Writers need to balance liability protection with practical effectiveness, and the wrong default in either direction causes problems.

-Strong answer: Describes stakeholder interview process to surface conflicts, shows examples of balanced documentation vs. defaulting to manufacturer specs or field preferences.
+Strong answer: Describes a stakeholder interview process to surface conflicts and shows examples of balanced documentation, rather than defaulting reflexively to manufacturer specs or to field preferences.

 System Integration and Maintenance

-How do you connect procedures to our ServiceTitan dispatch system so technicians automatically see relevant documentation for each job type?
+How would you connect procedures to our ServiceTitan dispatch system so technicians automatically see the relevant documentation for each job type?

-Why it matters: Standalone documents in knowledge bases go unused.
-Integration with existing workflows ensures documentation gets accessed when needed.
+Why it matters: Standalone documents in knowledge bases tend to go unused.
+Integration with the existing dispatch and field-service workflow is what determines whether documentation actually gets accessed when it matters.

-Strong answer: Shows specific field service platform integrations, mentions API connectivity or workflow triggers vs. manual lookup processes or vague integration promises.
+Strong answer: Shows specific field service platform integrations and discusses API connectivity or workflow triggers, rather than describing manual lookup processes or making vague integration promises.

 When a manufacturer changes a part specification, how does your system let a busy foreman update the procedure without breaking your formatting?

-Why it matters: Beautiful documentation becomes obsolete quickly if supervisors can't easily maintain accuracy.
-Complex editing requirements kill long-term usability.
+Why it matters: Polished documentation becomes obsolete quickly if supervisors can't easily maintain accuracy.
+Complex editing requirements are the most common cause of documentation rot in field organizations.

-Strong answer: Demonstrates simple editing interface with template constraints and change tracking vs. saying 'we handle all updates' or showing complex editing tools.
+Strong answer: Demonstrates a simple editing interface with template constraints and change tracking, rather than saying 'we handle all updates' or showing complex authoring tools that require a writer to operate.

 How do you migrate our existing Word documents and handwritten notes into your system without losing the practical details our people actually use?

-Why it matters: Existing documentation often contains critical tribal knowledge.
-Migration processes that ignore informal notes lose valuable field-tested information.
+Why it matters: Existing documentation often contains critical tribal knowledge that doesn't appear in any official version.
+Migration processes that ignore informal notes lose valuable field-tested information that's expensive to rediscover.

-Why it matters: Vendor lock-in with proprietary systems or formats creates long-term risk.
-You need ownership and portability of your content.
+Why it matters: Vendor lock-in with proprietary systems or formats creates real long-term risk.
+You need ownership of the source content and portability into a standard format.

-Strong answer: Explains content export options, standard formats, template documentation vs. proprietary systems or deflecting ownership questions.
+Strong answer: Explains content export options, references standard formats (Markdown, DITA, or similar) and template documentation, rather than relying on proprietary systems or deflecting the ownership question.

 Performance and ROI Measurement

-How will we measure if your documentation reduces job completion time, rework rates, or safety incidents?
+How will we measure whether your documentation actually reduces job completion time, rework rates, or safety incidents?

 Why it matters: Documentation is an investment that should produce measurable business results.
-Writers focused only on deliverables don't understand performance impact.
+Writers focused only on deliverables tend to skip the measurement framework entirely, and the project never gets credit for what it actually moved.

-Strong answer: Proposes specific metrics with baseline measurement plans and shows before/after data from previous clients vs. focusing on user satisfaction surveys.
+Strong answer: Proposes specific metrics with a baseline measurement plan and shows before-and-after data from previous clients, rather than focusing on user-satisfaction surveys.

 What's your plan for training our field supervisors to actually use and maintain the documentation system?

 Why it matters: Great documentation fails without adoption.
-Change management for field crews requires different approaches than office staff training.
+Change management for field crews requires a different approach than office-staff training, and writers without trade experience often miss this.

-Strong answer: Shows specific training plans for field personnel, mentions change management for blue-collar workers vs. generic training promises.
+Strong answer: Shows specific training plans for field personnel and discusses change management for crews who don't sit at desks, rather than offering generic training promises.

 How do you handle scope creep when we discover additional procedures that need documentation during the project?

-Why it matters: Discovery always reveals more complexity than initially apparent.
-Writers without clear scope management processes blow budgets and timelines.
+Why it matters: Discovery always reveals more complexity than the initial scope suggested.
+Writers without clear scope-management processes blow budgets and timelines, and the overruns tend to be invisible until they're already large.

-Strong answer: Explains change order process with clear pricing for additional scope vs. promising to handle everything or being vague about boundaries.
+Strong answer: Explains a change-order process with clear pricing for additional scope, rather than promising to handle everything or being vague about scope boundaries.

 Can you show me examples of similar contractor clients and the specific business results they achieved with your documentation?

-Why it matters: Portfolio diversity doesn't equal relevant experience.
-You need proof they've solved similar problems for similar businesses.
+Why it matters: Portfolio diversity isn't the same as relevant experience.
+You need proof they've solved similar problems for similar businesses, not generic testimonials from other industries.

-Strong answer: Shows specific contractor examples with measurable results like reduced call-backs or training time vs. referencing other industries or generic improvements.
+Strong answer: Shows specific contractor examples with measurable results like reduced call-backs or shorter ramp time, rather than referencing other industries or vague improvements.

 What Vendors Say vs. What Actually Happens